sandeepnegi1996/interview-prep/linux-Interview/basic-commands.md

 9. find file with file name but ignore the cases ?
 	* find . -iname index.html
 	* -i means ignore the cases

+10. find the directry with name?
+	* find / -type d -name Folder-name